• Skip to primary navigation

 Instructions

-• Whisk the ingredients together, then mix up the cornstarch slurry and whisk it into the marinade.
-Place the chicken in a gallon zip-top bag and pour the marinade inside.
-Massage the marinade into the chicken with your hand, close the bag, and refrigerate for 30 minutes.
+• Place the chicken in a gallon zip-top bag and pour the marinade inside.
+Massage the marinade into the meat, close the bag, and refrigerate for at least 30 minutes.

-• Place the meat on a plate and pat it dry with a paper towel to remove excess moisture.
-Add the oil to a grill pan set over medium high heat and heat up the pan until it's hot, roughly 2 minutes.
-Carefully place two chicken thighs in the grill pan and let them cook on medium high for 1 minute, then reduce the heat to medium low and cook for 5 to 7 minutes.
-Flip over with tongs and cook the other side for 5 to 7 minutes.
-Chicken is cooked when it has an internal temperature of 165 F on a meat thermometer and is no longer pink inside.
+• Place 2 thighs in the pan and let them cook on medium high for 1 minute, then reduce the heat to medium low and cook for 5 to 7 minutes.
+Flip and cook the other side for 5 to 7 minutes, or until it has an internal temperature of 165°F and is no longer pink inside.
 Repeat with the other 2 thighs.

-• Reheat the sauce over medium low heat, then brush the sauce on top of the chicken.
-Extra sauce can be used for a dipping sauce or for mixing with rice.
-Serve the teriyaki chicken with steamed rice and garnish with sliced green onions and sesame seeds.
+• Reheat the sauce over medium low heat, then brush on top of the sliced chicken.
+Extra sauce can be used for a dipping sauce or served on rice, which is delicious!

 Notes